-Consult your dealer/retailer or a professional towing service if the disabled vehicle needs to be towed.
+Consult your dealer or a professional towing service if the disabled vehicle must be towed.
 See Roadside Service on page 8-8.

-To tow the vehicle behind another vehicle for recreational purposes (such as behind a motorhome), see Recreational Vehicle Towing following.
+To tow the vehicle behind another vehicle for recreational purposes, such as behind a motorhome, see "Recreational Vehicle Towing" following.